Soccer, Soup, and God

 Narrator: The territory of Nunavut faces challenges with high levels of homelessness and domestic violence.
 What can Adventists do?

 Sakhile: When we arrived in Pond Inlet, an Adventist family from Jamaica lived there.
 After they left, we were the only Adventists, and we lived in the heart of the community.
-My husband worked for the municipal government, and I was the only nurse in town.
+My husband worked for the municipal government, and I was the only Public Health Nurse in town.
 If we had not been doing our jobs, things would not have happened in the community.
 As a result, you could say that we held positions of influence.
 That made it difficult to witness.
 Some people were willing accept anything that we said as fact, and we did not want to take advantage of their trust.
 We also did not want to be seen as using our positions to impose our beliefs on others.
 So we were very careful.
 But there were certain things that we did.
 We started a soccer club for 9- to 12-year-old girls.
 Pond Inlet didn’t have any girls’ soccer clubs, and our club had a good influence on the community.
 Adults started noticing that young girls were no longer roaming the streets aimlessly.
 The girls had a purpose.
 They came to the soccer club for training, snacks, and friendship.
 We also taught the girls to fundraise for the club.
 It wasn’t just me baking a cake to sell.
 It was mentoring.
 We taught the girls to take ownership for the club so they could continue without us.